Gov. Brian Kemp suspends state gas tax for the last time - NewsBreak

 Outgoing Oregon Gov. Kate Brown is commuting the sentences of all 17 people on death row to life imprisonment without the possibility of parole, according to a news release Tuesday from her office.
 "Since taking office in 2015, I have continued Oregon's moratorium on executions because the death penalty is...

-Storms with tornadoes rake Oklahoma and Texas -- injuring at least 7 -- as blizzard conditions mount in the northern Plains
+At least 5 tornadoes confirmed in Texas as storms roll through southwestern US and blizzard conditions mount in the northern Plains

-Severe storms including confirmed tornadoes have carved paths of destruction in Oklahoma and the Dallas-Fort Worth area Tuesday and injured at least seven people -- part of a larger storm system that threatens more damage in the South and blizzard conditions in states farther north.
-The giant winter storm system...
+At least five tornadoes were confirmed in Texas during a storm outbreak Tuesday, according to the National Weather Service in Fort Worth.
+Three of the tornadoes were in Tarrant County, with the strongest having an EF-1 rating.
+One damage track was seen in the city of Grapevine, near the Dallas-Fort Worth International Airport.

 Comments / 0